dleestudy17-crypto/SQL_Project_Data_Job_Analysis/README.md

 # Introduction
-🎓 Built for college students breaking into data analytics!

-This project explores the real data analytics job market using SQL to analyze thousands of job postings.
-The goal is simple: help students understand which skills actually matter, what roles pay the most, and where to focus their learning before graduating.
+This project uses SQL to examine thousands of job postings and investigate the actual data analytics job market.
+The aim is straightforward: to assist students in knowing what skills really matter, what roles are the most lucrative, and where to specialize in their learning before they graduate.

-By analyzing real-world job postings, this project uncovers:
+Through the study of real-world job listings, this project will reveal:

-💰 Which Data Analyst roles pay the highest salaries in the U.S.
+1. Which Data Analyst positions in the U.S. pay the highest salaries.

-🔥 Which skills appear most frequently in analytics job postings worldwide
+2. Which skills appear most frequently in analytics job postings worldwide.

-📈 Which skills balance both high demand and strong salaries
+3. The skills that balance high demand and strong salaries.

-🚀 What entry-level and junior roles actually require in today's job market
+4. The kind of entry-level and junior roles currently required in today's job market.

-Rather than relying on generic advice like “learn SQL and Python,” this analysis uses real job data to identify the most valuable skills and career paths for aspiring data professionals.
+Instead of blanket advice such as “learn SQL and Python,” this analysis relies on real job data to identify the most effective skills and job paths for data professionals who want to build a more impactful career.

 🔍 SQL queries used in this project can be found here: [project_sql folder](/project_sql/)